aandiron/collected-stories/chapters/introduction.md

 introduction.md
-Last modified: Tue Oct 27, 2020  12:37PM
+Last modified: Tue Oct 27, 2020  02:39PM

 I initially began writing erotica for the same reason that I believe most people do: as a way to build out, explore, and share some of my own fantasies.
 A couple of the stories included in this collection were my early attempts to do this.
+_Chinese Finger Trap_, _Handcuff knot_
 I soon grew tired of my own fantasies though because I _know_ what I like, and filling in a lot of details in fantasy did little to change anything in my reality.
 So I started writing with the goal of building out _other people's_ fantasies instead.
 From conversations with friends and lovers, and friends who I wished were lovers, I found inspiration to write a few stories that were intended to appeal the to fantasies of very specific people.
-Among these stories
-are: _La Capella_, _Listen to the Music_, _Chinese Finger Trap_, and
-_Take Off, Go Around_, and _Spit Blood and Suck_.
+Among these stories are: _La Capella_, _Listen to the Music_, _It's your birthday!_, and _Spit Blood and Suck_.

 Both writing for ones own fantasies and for those of others leaves the author trying to create something that people think they _want_.
 And